gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_laws_07.md

 - that restart can resolve at a local scale without forcing larger-scale fragmentation
 - that false claims of unity require stricter falsification criteria than mere post-unity fluctuation
 - that stabilized local structure can remain robust under sustained localized perturbation
+- that role boundaries can remain intact under bounded contamination pressure
+- that spread-oriented perturbation can remain contained across roles
+- that supervisory pressure can remain bounded without flattening lower-layer distinctions

 ---